ProviderConnect™

 - Recurring Revenue Model: Three defensible streams (hospital EHR, pharma RWE, solo practitioners) provide predictable growth

-- Network Effects: One token across 8 disease/condition types = liquidity impossible for single-disease competitors to replicate
+- Network Effects: All 8 diseases live by May 2027 = liquidity impossible for single-disease competitors to replicate

 - 20-30% reduction in ER visits → hospitals pay more for proven ROI